 Tanah Lot Temple is one of the Iconic places in Bali.
 In between adventure, romance Tanah Lot Temple allows you to visit the home of God.
 Situated on the 3 acres size rock, facing wide open ocean it is a perfect pilgrimage site in Bali.

-It is one of the seven ocean temple on the Coast of Bali that contained Balinese Mythology.
+It is one of the seven ocean temples on the Coast of Bali that contained Balinese Mythology.
 So if you want to know the culture of Bali then you shouldn’t miss this place.

 Tourist Attraction: Many people come here to see an amazing sunset so you should come early to get the best spot to watch.